 DONNA LEONE HAMM, JUDGE (RETIRED)is the founder and Executive Director of Middle Ground Prison Reform, an all-volunteer non-profit organization, officially formed in 1983.
 She is a former lower court judge in Coconino and Maricopa counties, as well as a former town magistrate pro tem.
 Donna works as a private criminal justice consultant for executive clemency (such as commutation of sentence -- regular, 603 (L) and imminent danger of death); parole, revocation, modification of release conditions and absolute discharge.
 She also works for clients who require mitigation reports in non-capital criminal cases in state and federal courts.
 Donna is an expert witness in executive clemency and prison policy and procedure, and has testified as a expert in parenting issues for prisoners.

 In addition to her judicial experience, which includes presiding over multiple jury trials, her background includes having formerly served as Executive Director of Florence Crittenton Services of Arizona, Inc., a non-profit residential treatment center and outpatient clinic for abused, abandoned and delinquent teenage girls, ages 12-17.
 She also served as the Executive Director of Arizona Attorneys for Criminal Justice during its formative stages.
 Donna was one of the founding members of the Coalition of Arizonans to Abolish the Death Penalty (CAADP) and previously served on its Steering Committee.
 In addition, Donna is a board member of National C.U.R.E., a criminal justice reform agency headquartered in Washington, D.C.
-She is a Registered Principal Lobbyist at the Arizona State Legislature for Middle Ground Prison Reform.
+She is a Registered Principal Lobbyist at the Arizona State Legislature for Middle Ground Prison Reform and has lobbied at both the state and federal levels for criminal and social justice issues.
 Middle Ground is the state's only official lobbying/advocacy organization whose sole purpose is to protect and define the rights, privileges and responsibilities of prisoners and their supporters.

 Donna is an international speaker on the issues of prison and jail reform.
 She was a guest speaker to the International Conference on Human Rights & Prison Reform in New York, and made presentations at the Pacific Sociological Association's Annual Conference in Vancouver, British Columbia.
 She is frequently a guest speaker/presenter at civic and community groups and to college and university classes throughout Arizona.
 She has appeared on CBS "60 Minutes," The Bill Moyers Program, numerous PBS specials, and is regularly contacted by the Associated Press and other print and electronic media organizations for her views on prison-related issues.
 Middle Ground has been invited by the Arizona World Affairs Council, in cooperation with the U.S. State Department, to participate each year since 2001 in hosting international visitors from countries throughout the world who are studying the United States justice/correctional system.